 A collection of photographs documenting the last year in my father’s life.
-I always believed that our memories inform our personality and the inability to remember really shakes me to my core.
-However, spending the last year of my father’s life by his side as he suffered from progressive dementia changed both my perceptions and my expectations about this notion.
+I always believed that our memories inform our personality and that the inability to remember would change and erase ones “persona”.
+However, spending the last year of my father’s life by his side as he suffered from progressive dementia, changed both my perceptions and my expectations about this notion.

-A life-long hypnotist and jazz pianist, with an edge for the dramatic, my father truly embodied the film genre he loved so much right up until the day he died.
+A life-long hypnotist and jazz pianist, with an edge for the dramatic, my father truly embodied the film genre he loved so much, right up until the day he died.
 It was as though he choreographed it all, and I was merely the vehicle in which to tell his story.
-This series of portraits documents his many moods, alter egos and moments in between during this bittersweet yet enlightening journey.
+This series of portraits documents my father’s many moods, alter egos and moments in between during this bittersweet yet surprisingly enlightening journey.